KASHWAY/KASHWAY/README.md

 - 👋 Hi, I’m @KASHWAY
 - 👀 I’m interested in programming, gaming, cooking and working out.
-- 🌱 I’m currently learning Java language.
+- 🌱 I’m currently learning Java Language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently working in PHP/CSS/JS Languages
-- 📫 How to reach me discord - Kashway#9451
+- 📫 Reach me on Discord - Kashway#9451

 <!---
 KASHWAY/KASHWAY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.